Expected Family Contribution (EFC)

 The major federal financial aid programs base your eligibility on financial need according to a formula established by the U.S. Congress.
 The formula determines your Expected Family Contribution (EFC), an amount you and your family are expected to contribute towards your education.
 If your EFC is below a set amount, you'll be eligible for a Federal Pell Grant.

-Your estimated family contribution will be displayed when you complete the FAFSA.
-If you would like an early estimate you can project your family contribution at www.fafsa4caster.ed.gov.
+Your estimated family contribution should display on the confirmation page when you complete the FAFSA.
+If you would like an early estimate, you can project your family contribution at FAFSA4caster.